tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 a remote connection, but I've included instructions on how to run it so that you can try it out later.
 I would encourage you to read this section still so that you familiarize yourself with what IGV can do.

-The [Integrative Genomics Viewer](https://software.broadinstitute.org/software/igv/) (IGV) provies a useful way to visualize mapping information.
+The [Integrative Genomics Viewer](https://software.broadinstitute.org/software/igv/) (IGV) provides a useful way to visualize mapping information.

 	# start up igv
 	$IGV